 The Homelessness Prevention Program is funded by the state and operated by the New Jersey Department of Community Affairs.
 The primary purpose of the program is to help people who face eviction because they have fallen behind in their rent payments, and who have a chance to keep their housing unit if they can get a little help.
-Cite: N.J.S.A.
+The legal cite to this law is N.J.S.A.
 52:27D-280.
 HPP can also help people who are already homeless.
 HPP can pay a security deposit and a few months’ rent to help people move into a home as long as they are able to show that they can pay the rent on their own after that.

 It often takes time to get a decision from HPP on whether or not they will help you.
 You may not have much time because the landlord has already begun the eviction action and you have a date to appear in court.
 It is very important that you contact HPP as early in the eviction process as possible and that you let them know when your eviction case will be heard in court.
 In many counties, a representative of the HPP program often goes to eviction court to see if there are people there who need help.
 Ask the court workers in and around the courtroom to tell you if the HPP worker is there.